What is Delirium Tremens (DTs)?

 What Is Delirium Tremens?

 Delirium tremens is a severe form of alcohol withdrawal that normally begins 48 to 72 hours after someone’s last drink.
-This condition is characterized by a confused delirium, hallucinations and seizures.
+This condition is characterized by a confused delirium, hallucinations and seizures, and is one of the primary reasons that medical professionals recommend against individuals weaning off alcohol on their own.

 Delirium tremens is a medical emergency that requires professional medical attention.
 This condition is fatal for 37% of people2 when it is not treated medically, and it is also fatal for 5% of those3 who do seek medical care.
 Fatalities are often due to respiratory or heart rhythm complications.